mleduque/lava_weasels/Weasels!/ReadMe.txt

 - Updated all translations to cover the above changes
 - Additional proofreading and item description verification by GoForTheEyes
 - WeiDU update
+- New animation (v3.1)
+- Cespenar sounds more like Cespenar, oh yes! (v3.1)